"Dangled from 15th-floor balcony", Chahal recalls 2013 close shave | Entertainment

 - India

-In a shocking revelation, India leg-spinner Yuzvendra Chahal said he had a close shave in 2013 when a drunk Mumbai Indians player dangled him from the 15th-floor balcony of a Bengaluru hotel.
+In a shocking revelation, India leg-spinner Yuzvendra Chahal said he had a close shave in 2013 when a drunk player dangled him from the 15th-floor balcony of a Bengaluru hotel.

 Going into the flashback mode during a chat with Ravichandran Ashwin, the video of which has been shared by their new IPL franchise Rajasthan Royals, Chahal said not many people knew about his near-death experience as he has kept it to himself. ''My story, some people know about it.
 I have never spoken about this, I never shared this. ''In 2013, I was with the Mumbai Indians.
 We had a match in Bengaluru.
 There was a get-together after that.
 There was a player who was very drunk, I will not take his name. ''He was very drunk and was looking at me and he just called me.
 He took me outside and he dangled me from the balcony,'' Chahal told Ashwin.